duxsco/gentoo-installation/docs/rescue_system.md

+!!! bug "TODO: Rescue systemd currently not usable"
+    Currently, the rescue system is not usable.
+Some changes are required for the rescue system to boot with systemd-boot.
+These changes will follow soon.

 While we are still on SystemRescueCD and not in chroot, download and customise the SystemRescueCD .iso file.

 ## 4.1.
 Downloads And Verification